teampui/pac/README.md

 # Pac

-Pac is a optioned framework based on Fiber to speed up basic monolithlic backend systems.
+Pac is a opinionated framework based on Fiber to speed up basic monolithic back-end systems.

 ## Usage